 An exploration of the traits, states, and actions that promote happiness and resilience in individuals and communities.
 We take a discussion-oriented approach, with emphasis on close reading of primary sources and evaluation of recommendations for well-being in popular culture.
 Students do some data collection and analysis, culminating in a detailed research proposal.

 Prerequisite: PSYCH 206; PSYCH 207; one of PSYCH 170, PSYCH 172, PSYCH 176 or PSYCH 178; and permission of instructor.

-PSYCH 579 - Junior Seminar: The Psychology of Social Class
+PSYCH 579 - Junior Seminar: The Psychology of Power

-An examination of current social science research and theory related to socioeconomic status (SES).
-Topics may include the operationalization of objective and subjective social status, the psychological and physiological impact of income inequality, intersectionality of SES and other identities (e.g., race, sexual orientation, religion), access to and experiences within higher education, and communicating social class research.
-Our study emphasizes close reading and in-class discussion/presentation of social psychology and behavioral economics research related to SES, culminating in students writing a detailed research proposal.
+An examination of current social science research and theory related to power, power dynamics, and social status.
+Topics may include; the impact of power and status (or lack thereof) on health, physiology and cognitive performance, the maintenance/destruction of structures of hierarchy, the impact of individual differences related to feelings of domination over social groups and the environment, challenges/barriers related to discussing and disclosing social status, and leadership.
+The course emphasizes close reading and in-class discussion/presentation of social psychology and behavioral economics research related to power culminating in students writing a detailed research proposal.